 Above me loomed a vast mountain of stalactites, some rounded and breast-like, others pointy and spiteful as blades, all the color of pale grey marble.
 Below me lay the sweep of their reflections in still waters.
 Calm.
 Apparently earthly, but unreachable except by a little boat.
 I saw one tied to the iron balustrade.
 Others before me must have succumbed to the same temptation.

 Behind them, hauled up into the limestone terraces was a row of little boats, identical to mine.
-As I watched, a straggle of men and women came running down the hills go back, they said, shooing at me with their hands before it's too late, go back.
+As I watched, some of these men and women came running down the hills go back, they said, shooing at me with their hands before it's too late, go back.

-Still seated in the boat, I struggled to dip my oars and turn in the direction from which I'd come.
-But I saw no sign of the same reflections I'd just crossed over.
-Nor could I see backwards through the water to my tour group, or the tour leader shaking her little yellow flag, or the bag of souvenirs I'd left lying beside the railing, and the deep chill of the mountain filled me with dread.
-I rowed on, hauling at the oars, faster and faster, but wherever I rowed was never in the right direction.
+Still seated in the boat, I struggled to dip my oars and turn in the direction I'd come.
+But I saw no sign of the same reflections I'd just crossed.
+Nor could I see backwards through the water to my tour group, or the tour leader enthusiastically shaking her little yellow flag, or the bag of souvenirs I'd left lying beside the railing, and the deep chill of the mountain filled me with dread.
+I rowed on, hauling at the oars, faster and faster, my hands raw with blisters, but wherever I rowed was never in the right direction.
 No hidden pathway, no hidden rock formation, no hidden mysterious tide would carry me back.
-I let go of the oars, and the boat spun a while in its own little vortex, like a stray leaf dropped from the other world.
+I let go of the oars, and the boat spun a while in its own little vortex.
 I stared into the ripples and I knew I would not catch even the faintest glimpse of my past again.